Galileo (spacecraft)

 The Jet Propulsion Laboratory built the Galileo spacecraft and managed the Galileo program for NASA.
-West Germany Messerschmitt-Bölkow-Blohm supplied the propulsion module.
+West Germany's Messerschmitt-Bölkow-Blohm supplied the propulsion module.
 NASA's Ames Research Center managed the atmospheric probe, which was built by Hughes Aircraft Company.
 At launch, the orbiter and probe together had a mass of 2562 kg and stood 6.15 m tall.

 Spacecraft are normally stabilized either by spinning around a fixed axis or by maintaining a fixed orientation with reference to the Sun and a star.
 Galileo did both.
 One section of the spacecraft rotated at 3 revolutions per minute, keeping Galileo stable and holding six instruments that gathered data from many different directions, including the fields and particles instruments.

 Galileo was intentionally destroyed in Jupiter's atmosphere on September 21, 2003.
 The next orbiter to be sent to Jupiter was Juno, which arrived on July 5, 2016.

 Development

 Jupiter is the largest planet in the Solar System, with more than twice the mass of all the other planets combined.
 Consideration of sending a probe to Jupiter began as early as 1959.
 NASA's Scientific Advisory Group (SAG) for Outer Solar System Missions considered the requirements for Jupiter orbiters and atmospheric probes.
 It noted that the technology to build a heat shield for an atmospheric probe did not yet exist, and facilities to test one under the conditions found on Jupiter would not be available until 1980.
 NASA management designated the Jet Propulsion Laboratory (JPL) as the lead center for the Jupiter Orbiter Probe (JOP) project.
 The JOP would be the fifth spacecraft to visit Jupiter, but the first to orbit it, and the probe would be the first to enter its atmosphere.

 An important decision made at this time was to use a Mariner program spacecraft like that used for Voyager for the Jupiter orbiter, rather than a Pioneer.
 Pioneer was stabilized by spinning the spacecraft at 60 rpm, which gave a 360-degree view of the surroundings, and did not require an attitude control system.
 By contrast, Mariner had an attitude control system with three gyroscopes and two sets of six nitrogen jet thrusters.
 Attitude was determined with reference to the Sun and Canopus, which were monitored with two primary and four secondary sensors.
 There was also an inertial reference unit and an accelerometer.
 This allowed it to take high-resolution images, but the functionality came at a cost of increased weight.
 A Mariner weighed 722 kg compared to just 146 kg for a Pioneer.